Ectario/Ectario/README.md

 ## Welcome 👋

-### CTF Player w/ MadeInFrance & Phreaks 2600
+### CTF Player w/ Valgrind

-I participate in CTF competitions, focusing on cybersecurity and offensive security challenges with these two teams.
+Jumping in with Valgrind for CTFs when time allows (focus blockchain & crypto).
+Formerly with MadeInFrance and Phreaks 2600.

 **_Some CTF-like platforms i've played on:_**
 - [Nodeguardian](https://nodeguardians.io/character/ectario) ~ Hall Of Fame